My name is Yonathan Bettan and I work at RedHat in the virtualization KVM team.

 A virtual interrupt will be generated ==> a VMexit will occur ==> the hypervisor will send the data to the physical NIC (pNIC) ==> the pNIC will interrupt the host OS when it finishes the transaction ==> the hypervisor will finally interrupt the guest OS to notify the transaction is finish.

-We can see here a function of a NIC driver which its purpose is to read data from the device into a buffer.
+We can see here a function of a NIC driver which its purpose is to read data from the device and write it into a buffer.

 NOTE: even if we use MMIO instead of PIO we still have a limitation on the MMIO write size and each MMIO write generates a VMexit so we still may have multiply VMexits.